aspergarus/ProceduralFramework/README.md

 4. Using passing parameters everytime when we need some state.
 [Example of router](https://gist.github.com/aspergarus/e1ea98febafaea25124455b0247173da)

 I rejected 1, as it's really easy to implement, but sometimes you may get into trouble since you have global scope, and every know that global is evil.
-Also I rejected 3, since it makes code really hard to support.
+Also, I rejected 3, since it makes code really hard to support.
 Variant #4 seems to me the best, but it requires additional work everytime when we need to use some 'global' config.
 So, it's possible to develop it, but require solid investigation and preparation.
 Because if you will not prepare properly, you will change your architecture too often, which requires a lot of changes.

-Therefore my choice is #2.
+Therefore, my choice is #2.
 Yeah, it's not so perfect, and actually it also exposes everything in global scope, you just need to use proper function.
 But at least it makes more safe naming of data, comparing to global scope.

 ## Naming